sfchng/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the School of Computer Science, The University of Adelaide, supervised by [Prof. Tat-Jun Chin](https://cs.adelaide.edu.au/~tjchin/doku.php?id=start) and [Dr. Yasir Latif](http://ylatif.github.io).
+I am a Ph.D. student in the School of Computer Science, University of Adelaide, supervised by [Prof. Tat-Jun Chin](https://cs.adelaide.edu.au/~tjchin/doku.php?id=start) and [Dr. Yasir Latif](http://ylatif.github.io).
 I am affiliated with Australian Institute for Machine Learning (AIML) and Australian Centre for Robotic Vision (ACRV).
-My research interest is to develop robust/practical optimisation algorithms for computer vision and robotics application.
+My research interest is to develop robust/practical optimisation algorithms for robotic perception, with a particular focus on pose estimation and Structure-from-Motion (SfM)/Simultaneous Localisation and Mapping (SLAM) problems.